sadafakhan/interpolated_ngram/README.md

 src/ppl.sh lm_file l1 l2 l3 test_data output_file
 ```

 The output folder contains the results of this pipeline when the training_data file is data/wsj_sec0_19.word and the test_data file is data/wsj_sec22.word.
-Each respective lambda value is listed in the file name.
+For the output of ```ppl.sh```, each respective lambda value is listed in the file name.

 HW6 OF LING570 (11/11/2021)